 If investing in content marketing is a tough sell, give the budget holders proof it works.
 Here’s our handy guide on content marketing analytics – what to measure.

 2. Content marketing is crucial for a solid sales funnel

 You’d be right in thinking that content marketing will help get your leads and customers to the top of your funnel.
 And done right, every piece of content you produce will move customers from one stage of the buyer journey to the next.

 Your content marketing funnel will have three stages:

 Content is a powerful tool at every step of the customer journey, and your content marketing strategy needs to reflect that.

-But don’t make the same mistake that lots of marketers make by throwing the kitchen sink at the ‘discovery’ stage and produce lots of educational content to capture the attention of people that are just becoming aware of your products or services.
-You also need to think about content for the other stages too to make sure that you are able to persuade readers to buy something.
+Don’t make the same mistake that lots of marketers make.
+Sometimes they will throw the kitchen sink at the ‘discovery’ stage and produce lots of educational content to capture the attention of people that are just becoming aware of your products or services.
+But you also need to think about content for the other stages to make sure that you can persuade readers to buy something.
 You don’t want a leaky funnel.

 You’ll do more than just blog.
 For example, you can create videos, infographics, lists, how-tos, reviews, whitepapers, webinars etc. And don’t forget speaking opportunities.
 Videos and visuals can be expensive, but don’t worry if your budget doesn’t stretch to this now.
 58% of marketers say original written content is the most important type of content.

 Most important is consistency – always post regularly.